 This is why many people review how biweekly repayment schedules align with income timing before accepting a loan.

-Many borrowers comparing payday loans and signature loans focus mainly on repayment timing.
+Many customers comparing payday loans and signature loans focus mainly on repayment timing.

 - shorter repayment structures